vibakar/terraform-learning/README.md

-learning-3 | Creating EC2 Instance and VPC and using default resources in created VPC learning-4 | Creating EC2 Instance and new VPC, Subnet, NACL, Route Table etc.. learning-5 | Creating EC2 Instance and using provisioner to execute script in local
+learning-3 | Creating EC2 Instance and VPC and using default resources in created VPC learning-4 | Creating EC2 Instance and new VPC, Subnet, NACL, Route Table etc.. learning-5 | Creating EC2 Instance and using provisioner to execute script in local learning-6 | Creating EC2 Instance and using provisioner to execute script in remote

 #### Steps to run each learnings
 * Clone this repo